AbhishekGiri04/CalendarView/README.md

 ---

 ## 💡 Our Solution
-CalendarView is a production-ready React calendar component built to:
+Calvista is a production-ready React calendar component built to:

 - 📊 Handle 500+ events with optimized performance and efficient rendering
 - 🎯 Provide intuitive event management with create, edit, and delete functionality